PanosGor/A-PDF-Query-Bot-with-GPT-3.5/README.md

 # A-PDF-Query-Bot-with-GPT-3.5
 This a PDF query application with GPT 3.5
 This application is made in Streamlit.
-The appa is taking as an input a path to a PDF file and a query, then it utilizes ChatGPT (GPT 3.5) to answer the query based on the PDF file.
+The application is taking as an input a path to a PDF file and a query, then it utilizes ChatGPT (GPT 3.5) to answer the query based on the PDF file.

 # Example below